Help that little one stay OUT of trouble!

 It is your job, as puppy-owner, to teach your puppy how to be responsible for his own behavior.
 But to do this, the pup needs to know what is appropriate, and what isn’t.
 Face it: dogs pee, poop, chew, pick things up, play rough, and dig.
 This is part of dog nature, and it is impossible or at least very difficult to stop them completely.
 But you can channel it.
 Puppies need an appropriate outlet for each of these activities.
 And they need to be told what that appropriate outlet is.

 The secret to teaching a dog where to “go” is (1) to very frequently take him to the appropriate spot and reward him (praise, games, and treats) when he uses it, and (2) to be extremely vigilant and prevent him from going in the inappropriate spot.
 In fact, you should give them almost no opportunity to “go” in the wrong place.
 Don’t even let your puppy loose in the house until you know he has already “gone” outside.
 Read more in the next next Training Tip: Housetraining Your Puppy.

-When your puppy is comfortable chewing his Kong or other food-stuffed toy (you could also try pigs’ ears, bully sticks, starch bones, etc.) in your living room, gradually, under your supervision, start returning some of your regular items to their normal spots.
+When your puppy is comfortable chewing his Kong or other food-stuffed toy (you could also try pigs’ ears, bully sticks, Himalayan yak chews, etc.) in your living room, gradually, under your supervision, start returning some of your regular items to their normal spots.
 Let him investigate them, but prevent him from picking up or chewing things you want him to leave alone.
 Teach your puppy “leave it” and use that if he tries to take something he shouldn’t.
 Encourage him to stick with his chewies — they’ll give him the chewing pleasure he needs and also earn him praise from you.
 But try not to hover over him, constantly directing his every move.
 He’s going to need to learn to be responsible for his own behavior, without your direction.